The Myddelton family home

 Find out about life during the English Civil War, the occupation of the castle by the Royalists, and discover this family’s leading role in the survival of the Welsh language with their sponsorship of the first popular edition of the Bible in Welsh.

-Explore the Chapel with its unique music taken from the rare 17th-century Chirk Castle Part Books; the elegant 17th-century Drawing Room and Long Gallery built by Sir Thomas Myddelton I’s grandson after his Grand Tour of Europe; and the finest example of Neo-classical interiors surviving in North Wales, added in the 1770s by Richard Myddelton.
+Explore the elegant Long Gallery built by Sir Thomas Myddelton I’s grandson after his Grand Tour of Europe; and the finest example of Neo-classical interiors surviving in North Wales, added in the 1770s by Richard Myddelton.

-Download a copy of our Access Statement here: Chirk Castle Access Statement 2019 (PDF / 0.4MB) download
+Download a copy of our Access Statement here: Chirk Castle Access Statement 2019 (PDF / 0.5MB) download